iaescala/moogie/README.md

 Followed by "f2py -c moogie.pyf *.o"

 These commands are explicitly outlined in the pywrap.sh bash file.
-This should generate a file moogie.so, which you can use as follows:
+This should generate a file moogie.so, which you can use as follows (see also the file moogie.py for example usage):

-from moogie import moogie
+* from moogie import moogie
-moogie(teff, logg, feh, alphafe, rank, synth_run, replace) Where teff, logg, feh, alphafe (float) is the spectrum you would like to synthesize rank is the processor rank -- if not using MOOGIEPY in combination with MPI, rank = 0 synth_run is a string corresponding to the directory in which MOOG can find the relevant files (rank directories containing linelists, Barklem.dat information, etc.) replace is a Boolean object, where if replace = 0 files are NOT overwritten if they already exist
+* moogie(teff, logg, feh, alphafe, rank, synth_run, replace)
+* where teff, logg, feh, alphafe (float) is the spectrum you would like to synthesize, rank is the processor rank -- if not using MOOGIEPY in combination with MPI, rank = 0, synth_run is a string corresponding to the directory in which MOOG can find the relevant files (rank directories containing linelists, Barklem.dat information, etc.), replace is a Boolean object, where if replace = 0 files are NOT overwritten if they already exist

 **PURE FORTRAN VERSION**